VCollins/EventGearSauce/README.md

 So far, basic CRUD pages exist for creating, viewing, updating and deleting sound equipment on the site.
 User authentication and credentials will eventually be implemented to control access to site actions.

+This site example is a work in progress.

 Thanks to [William S. Vincent](https://github.com/wsvincent) for his book series on Django development, and [TechWithTim](https://www.youtube.com/@TechWithTim) for the helpful videos on Django-oriented topics.